 Mid-South Food Bank provides food for an estimated 230,000 different people annually across 31 Mid-South counties.
-This and other pertinent information is based on the study, Hunger in the Mid-South 2016.
-That study is based on information on the clients and agencies served by Mid-South Food Bank, and drawn from the national study, Hunger in America 2016, which was conducted in 2014 by Mid-South Food Bank and Feeding America - the nation's largest organization of emergency food providers.
+This and other pertinent information is based on the study, Hunger in the Mid-South 2016, which drew on interviews with Partner Agencies and their clients served by Mid-South Food Bank.
+The study was conducted by Mid-South Food Bank and Feeding America - the nation's largest organization of emergency food providers.

 Click here for Highlights of the report.